Coincident Multimessenger Bursts from Eccentric Supermassive Binary Black Holes

-\paragraph{Diagnostics} We adopt the same diagnostic tools as in~\cite{bright_minidisk}, to measure the rest-mass accretion rate ($\dot{M}$), and outgoing Poynting flux.
+\paragraph{Diagnostics} We adopt the same diagnostic tools as in \cite{bright_minidisk} to measure the rest-mass accretion rate ($\dot{M}$) and outgoing Poynting flux.
 The latter we compute on a sphere of coordinate radius $200 \, M$ from the binary center of mass, thereby encompassing the entire BBH-disk system.

-We locate apparent horizons with \texttt{AHFinderDirect}~\citep{Thornburg2004}.
-We perform all Fourier analysis with the \verb|scipy.fft| function~\citep{scipy}.
-We measure the orbital frequency of the binary with the Fourier transform of the first time derivative of the unfolded phase ($\varphi$) of the $\ell, m=(2,2)$ mode, $f_{22}\equiv\frac{d\varphi}{dt}$, which we extract using the \texttt{NPScalars} thorn part of Canuda suite~\citep{canuda}.
-We use the package \verb|kuibit|~\citep{kuibit} for all our analysis.
+We locate apparent horizons with \texttt{AHFinderDirect} \citep{Thornburg2004}.
+We perform all Fourier analysis with the \verb|scipy.fft| function \citep{scipy}.
+We measure the orbital frequency of the binary with the Fourier transform of the first time derivative of the unfolded phase ($\varphi$) of the $\ell, m=(2,2)$ mode, $f_{22}\equiv\frac{d\varphi}{dt}$, which we extract using the \texttt{NPScalars} thorn part of Canuda suite \citep{canuda,canudacode}.
+We use the package \verb|kuibit| \citep{kuibit} for all our analysis.